 The museum also contains a detailed remake of Napoleon's private room from his house on the island of St. Helena, the same room in which he past away in 1821.
 By the way, in 2005, the museum celebrated its 100th anniversary at the inauguration of the renovated western side.

 The compound was built in 1671, after the orders of king Louis the 14th.
 At the time, the government didn't take responsibility for damages that the wars caused to their soldiers that were sent to fight.
 In an extraordinary move the king decided to establish a compound for the disabled and wounded - a remarkable act worth mentioning.
 At the time the compound was called "The House of the Disabled" and sometimes there were more than 5,000 soldiers there.
-In fact, till this day discharged soldiers live there.
+In fact, untill this day discharged soldiers live there.

 The churches in the complex were also added during the reign of the king, who decided that a chapel would serve as a place of worship for the soldiers (the Church of Saint-Louis-de-Invalide) and a private royal chapel (the Dom Church).